Waste heat recovery systems

 Cost of implementation

-The installation cost for this measure is estimated at $5,000,000 to $9,500,000 (USD) per ship from the smallest up to the largest installations.
+The installation cost for this measure is estimated to a range of $5,200,000 – $11,500,000 (USD), per ship from the smallest up to the largest installations.
 There are a lot of costs involved with installing such a system which are more or less independent of size, and a cost element which is modelled linearly with ship size.

 There will be some annual maintenance needed, mainly for the boiler, power turbine and/or steam turbine, in order to keep up the performance of the WHR-system.
-This cost is estimated at around $20,000 (USD) per ship, independent of size, for waste heat recovery systems with steam turbine.
+This cost is estimated to around $20,000 (USD) per ship, independent of size, for waste heat recovery systems with steam turbine.
 For waste heat recovery systems with power turbine $10,000 (USD) is estimated as an annual maintenance cost, and for the combined power and steam turbine system $30,000 (USD) is estimated.
-It is however recognized that these figures may be in the lower end.

 Reduction potential